 Electric propulsion only, no ICE engines.
 Lithium/lipo batteries are allowed but must be charged in a fireproof container (such as a lipobag) and in the designated charging area at the event.
 The team must understand safe handling and charging processes for their batteries.
 Over-discharge protection is recommended.

-For the A2 and A4 classes, there’s no budget cap and no restrictions on the components that can be used.
+For the A2 class, there’s no budget cap and no restrictions on the components that can be used.
 For example, the main controller can be a microcontroller, single-board computer, or something else, with no brand restrictions.

 Entries must have a front bumper that isn’t sharp.